siravan/symjit/README.md

 ![Mandelbrot](./figures/mandelbrot.png)

+As of version 1.4, the vectorized version uses SIMD instructions if possible (currently supporting AVX instructions in X86-64 processors).
+SIMD code should improve the performance up to 4x (using 256-bit registers that encode and operate on four doubles simultaneously).

 ## `compile_ode`: to solve ODEs

 `compile_ode` returns a callable object (`OdeFunc`) suitable for passing to `scipy.integrate.solve_ivp` (the main numpy/scipy ODE solver).
 It takes three mandatory arguments as `compile_ode(iv, states, odes)`.
 The first one (`iv`) is a single symbol that specifies the independent variable.
 The second argument, `states`, is a list of symbols defining the ODE state.
 The right-hand side of ODE equations is passed as the third argument, `odes.` It is a list of expressions that define the ODE by providing the derivative of each state variable w.r.t the independent variable.
 In addition, similar to `compile_func`, `compile_ode` can accept an optional `args`.
 For example,